The Hidden Risks of Moldy Weed

 Part 1: Identifying Moldy Weed

-Part 2: The Risks of Moldy Weed
+Part 2: The Risks of Consuming Moldy Weed

 Closeup shot of a person preparing a weed blunt with rolling paper and a smoking filter.